-As of March 31, 2023, we had a historical net tangible book value (deficit) of \$ million, or \$ per share of common stock.
-Our historical net tangible book value (deficit) per share represents total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding as of March 31, 2023.
+As of June 30, 2023, we had a historical net tangible book value (deficit) of \$(144.1 million), or \$(88.83) per share of common stock.
+Our historical net tangible book value (deficit) per share represents total tangible assets less total liabilities and convertible preferred stock, divided by the number of shares of our common stock outstanding as of June 30, 2023.

-Our pro forma net tangible book value (deficit) as of March 31, 2023 was \$ million, or \$ per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the conversion of all outstanding shares of our convertible preferred stock into an aggregate of shares of our common stock, as if such conversion had occurred on March 31, 2023.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2023, after giving effect to the pro forma adjustments described above.
+Our pro forma net tangible book value (deficit) as of June 30, 2023 was \$40.9 million, or \$2.70 per share of our common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the conversion of all shares of our convertible preferred stock into an aggregate of 13,559,600 shares of common stock upon the consummation of this offering.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of June 30, 2023, after giving effect to the pro forma adjustments described above.

-After giving further effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2023 would have been \$ million, or \$ per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and immediate dilution of \$ per share to new investors in this offering.
+After giving further effect to the sale of 9,090,910 shares of common stock in this offering and the issuance of 896,764 additional shares of common stock issuable upon conversion of our Series B convertible preferred stock due to anti-dilution adjustments, each based on the initial public offering price of \$11.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2023 would have been \$129.6 million, or \$5.15 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$2.45 per share to our existing stockholders and immediate dilution of \$5.85 per share to new investors in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock in this offering.